powercore2000/GptForUnityServer/README.md

 - By the `launchsettings.json` file inside the server, under the `DefaultProtocol` variable.
 - Being passed into the startup `args[0]` parameter by the Unity Client.

 The HTTP protocol can be freely used and accessed from Unity using UnityWebRequest.
+The TCP and UDP protocols can be tested by creating instances of TCP/UDP clients found in the `NetCoreServer.csproj`

-The TCP and UDP protocol clients are available in the [Unity Asset Store page]() for this tool.
+The TCP and UDP Unity clients are available in the [Unity Asset Store page]() for this tool.

 ### Note for HTTP